slevine/android-javascript-demo/README.md

 # Android and Javascript

-This is a simple Scala Android application that demonstrates how you can have your Javascript within your WebView call back to the Android code.
-It also shows how the Android Activity can polyfill core browser features such as the console.
+This is a simple Scala Android application that demonstrates how Javascript within an Android WebView can call native Android code.
+It also shows how Android can polyfill core browser features such as intercepting console messagse.

 In the future I will add additional examples of how Android can interact with local Javascript.